citp/privacy-policy-historical/f/fr/fro/frontgate.com.md

 [](http://www.bbb.com/)

-Grandin Road offers a secure online commerce environment.
+Frontgate offers a secure online commerce environment.
 All credit transactions occur in a secure area of our site, protecting you from loss or misuse of information.
-The transfer of sensitive information between you and Grandin Road is protected by the highest standard of encryption technology available on the Internet.
+The transfer of sensitive information between you and Frontgate is protected by the highest standard of encryption technology available on the Internet.

 Public/private key cryptography enables the creation of a secure "conversation" between your browser and our secure server.
 While this conversation could potentially be "overheard," it cannot be decrypted.

 **How You Can Tell You're Browsing a Secure Website**
-In order to be sure that information transferred between your browser and the Grandin Road server is secure, it is important to be aware of the security information available to you through your browser.
+In order to be sure that information transferred between your browser and the Frontgate server is secure, it is important to be aware of the security information available to you through your browser.

 Once you enter the Checkout process (when you're ready to purchase the items you have placed in your shopping cart), your connection to our server becomes secure.
 These security features are enacted automatically; you do not have to take any action to invoke them.
 To confirm that you are operating in secure mode, look at the bottom of your browser window.
 If you see an unbroken key or a closed lock (depending upon your browser) you can be sure that your information is secure.